perdian/flightlog/README.md

 [![Build](https://img.shields.io/circleci/build/github/perdian/flightlog/master)](https://circleci.com/gh/perdian/flightlog)
 [![License](http://img.shields.io/:license-apache-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-Flightlog was born out of my nerdy necessity to have a bookkeeping tool of all the flights that I have undertaken so far.
+Flightlog was born from my nerdy need for a bookkeeping tool to track all the flights I have taken so far.

-For years I was quite happy with flugstatistik.de but unfortunately it hasn't really evolved over the last years leaving a UI that looks quite outdated and a feature set that is okayish but lacks some of the things I would like to see.
-In addition there was (and still is!) no way to backup the data stored there, which leads to a formidable vendor lock-in.
-What happens when they decide to stop providing their service or I simply forget my login credentials?
-No, that's just not good enough.
+For years, I was quite happy with flugstatistik.de, but unfortunately, it hasn't evolved much over the past few years, resulting in a UI that looks quite outdated and a feature set that is okay-ish, but lacking some elements I would like to see.
+Additionally, there was (and still is!) no way to back up the data stored there, which leads to considerable vendor lock-in.
+What happens if they decide to stop providing their service, or if I simply forget my login credentials?
+No, that's just not acceptable.

-From what I saw at the time (and from what I see today) there are no real alternatives.
-Openflights.org is an excellent idea but the UI is even worse than flugstatistik.de, looking like it has been hacked together in an hour or two.
-Don't get me wrong I'm pretty sure a good amount of time has been invested but for me it simply looks awful.
+From what I observed at the time (and still see today), there are no real alternatives.
+Openflights.org is an excellent idea, but the UI is even worse than flugstatistik.de's, looking as though it was thrown together in an hour or two.
+Don't get me wrong, I'm pretty sure a significant amount of time has been invested, but to me, it just looks terrible.

-So, as no appropriate tool was available I simply decided to write one myself.
-The overall UI somewhat borrows some of the ideas from flugstatistik.de but is a bit more modern and streamlined.
+Therefore, with no suitable tool available, I decided to create one myself.
+The overall UI somewhat incorporates ideas from flugstatistik.de but is a bit more modern and streamlined.

 ![Home screen](docs/screenshots/home.png)